tanaymukherjee/Map-Visualization-in-R/README.md

 Ref: http://eriqande.github.io/rep-res-web/lectures/making-maps-with-R.html
 The above link is what taught me the map method and I am working on it to reproduce the results and build more on the features.

+Data points needed to do the research is shared seperately.
+Population/ area level info for analysis can be obtained through wikipedia or using this link -https://www.california-demographics.com/counties_by_population.